data61/PSL/PaMpeR/README.md

 # PaMpeR (Proof Method Recommendation system)

+**Waring!
+This branch is under heavy update.
+Some functions are not working properly.**

 PaMpeR is an enhancement tool to give proof engineers hints in their work.

 - The first part of the system is a feature extraction algorithm which obtains training data from existing Proof.